averydl/format-rainfall-data/README.txt

 which has multiple arguments (i.e. function inputs, all of which are strings) which allow the user to generate new files.
 Each of these three functions, addMissingDates(), combineRainfallFiles(), and arrangeByMonth(), and their arguments/constraints, are detailed below.
-It is also important to note that generally, these functions should be executed in the order in which they are listed, using the output from each subsequent function call as the input to the next function call.
-An example workflow is illustrated schematically, below, where parentheses "()" represent files, braces "[]" represent functions, and arrows "-->" represent input/output of the functions)
+It is also important to note that generally, these functions should be executed in the order in which they are listed, using the output from each prior function call as the input to the next function call.
+An example workflow is illustrated schematically below, where parentheses "()" represent files, braces "[]" represent functions, and arrows "-->" represent input/output of the functions)

 Example: Take two files, (File1.txt) and (File2.txt), adding missing dates to each to create new files (File1DatesAdded.txt) and (File2DatesAdded.txt),
 	 combine these resulting files to create a more comprehensive record file (File3.txt), and finally, process (File3.txt) to output a file